enterdevstudio/seagrass-microbiome/README.md

 #### Figure 2
 ![Fig. 2](figures/Fig_2.jpg "tSNE")

-This looks really similar to the results of our Bray-Curtis analysis, which tells us a lot about the drivers of community composition in the seagrass microbiome.
-Namely, it suggests that the OTUs which really differ in relative abundance between the four groups are also phylogenetically distinct, and therefore exhibit a low level of shared branch length.
+This looks qualitatively identical to the results of our Bray-Curtis analysis, which tells us a lot about the drivers of community composition in the seagrass microbiome.
+Namely, it suggests that the OTUs which really differ in presence and relative abundance between the four groups are also phylogenetically distinct, and therefore exhibit a low level of shared branch length.
 If the differences between the four groups were driven primarily by differences in the abundance of close relatives, then we would not expect to see such comparable (to Bray-Curtis) seperation in t-SNE space when the unifrac metric was applied.
 But we do, so they aren't.

 #### Summary of section 2a
 I analyzed community composition using two different metrics: Bray-Curtis, which weighs communities based on differences in the relative abundance of OTUs and Unifrac, which weighs communities based on the phylogenetic distance between OTUs that are present in the system.
 Because they yield nearly identical patterns in beta-diversity, we can conclude that the major differences between communities sampled from different habitats (i.e., leaf, root, water or sediment) were due to differences in the presence and abundance of phylogenetically distinct OTUs.
 Moreover, these differences were large between soil and root communities but not between water and leaf communities.
 If we assume that soil and water are the major colonist sources for roots and leaves, then this raises the possibility that different assembly mechanisms operate on leaf and root microbiomes.
-My working hypothesis is that leaf microbiomes are stochastically assembled from ocean water, whereas there appears to be non-random assembly on the roots -- perhaps due to habitat filtering onto the host or into the biological network.
-Glancing at alpha-diversity patterns supports this idea:
+One possibility is that leaf microbiomes are stochastically assembled from ocean water, whereas non-random assembly mechanisms operate on the root.
+Alpha-diversity patterns are at least consistent with this idea.

 ```python
 ## alpha diversity